AdobeDocs/analytics-platform.en/help/data-views/data-governance.md

 >
 >This functionality is currently in [limited testing](/help/release-notes/releases.md).

 When you create a dataset in Experience Platform, you can create [data usage labels](https://experienceleague.adobe.com/docs/experience-platform/data-governance/labels/reference.html?lang=en) for some or all of the elements in the dataset.
 Until now, these labels were not exposed in CJA.
-With this release, you can view these labels in CJA.
+With this release, you can view these labels and policies in CJA.

 Of special interest to CJA are these labels:

 * The `C8` label - **[!UICONTROL No measurement]**.
 This label signifies that data cannot be used for analytics on your organization’s websites or apps.